 VT-HEC Instructors, Presenters and Consultants ichael is currently the Director of Curriculum and Technology for the Montpelier-Roxbury School District.
 Most recently he was the Director of Curriculum, Communication, and Innovation for the MMMUSD-CESU Schools.
 Previously, he had been the principal of Richmond Elementary School, and also at Underhill Central Elementary.
 Prior to being an administrator, he taught in the elementary grades in East Montpelier.

 Michael has a degree in Children’s Literature and Elementary Education from Castleton State College, and a Masters degree in Educational Leadership from Union Institute and University at Vermont College.

 Since growing up in a family where both his parents were educators, Michael is always eager to learn and has a hard time not reading educational blogs and articles around the clock.
 He lives in central Vermont with his wife, two daughters, a dog and one very grumpy cat.

-renda is an instructor in the VT-HEC Early Childhood Licensing Program and has been an early childhood educator for 31 years, 16 of those years as an early childhood special educator.
+renda is an instructor in the VT-HEC Early Childhood Licensing Program and has been an early childhood educator for over 30 years, 16 of those years as an early childhood special educator.
 She a classroom teacher and Preschool Coordinator at the Family Center of Washington County, a Montpelier EEE co-teacher, and most recently an itinerant EEE teacher for the Montpelier Public Schools.
 Brenda received a BA in Early Childhood Studies (1983) and an MEd. in ECSE (1998) from The University of Vermont.
 In 2012, she began teaching coursework, leading workshops, and mentoring new EEE staff in the Montpelier area as a way of building linkages, and supporting collaboration and ongoing professional development with people coming into the field.